Kaushalya/medclip/README.md

 model = FlaxHybridCLIP.from_pretrained("flax-community/medclip-roco")
 ```
+Alternatively you can download the model checkpoint from [[🤗 Model card]](https://huggingface.co/flax-community/medclip-roco).
 ## Training
 The model is trained using Flax/JAX on a cloud TPU-v3-8.
 You can fine-tune a CLIP model implemented in Flax by simply running `sh run_medclip`.